The answers you need

 Coverage for these tests may vary by insurance and health plans.
 When you discuss your next steps with your provider, ask them for coverage information.
 You can also contact your insurance company directly.

 Your healthcare provider can discuss your cancer screening plan with you.
-But if you’d like to find out more about the Cancerguard™ test, you can reach a specialist at
+But if you’d like to find out more about the Cancerguard® test, you can reach Customer Care at